bstaton1/r-n-shell/SimFitSRA/README.md

 ### `1_Run_Analysis.sh`

 This is a shell script that distributes multiple unique instances of `2_Run_SimFit.sh` to different HPC nodes.
 Each instance uses a newly copied version of `2_Run_SimFit.sh` with the seed uniquely altered using `awk`.
-It will eventually also run the Compilation scripts and the Plotting scripts, but these are not yet complete.
+It will eventually also hopefully run the `4_CompileOutput.R` script and the `5_MakePlots.R` script, but these are not yet complete.

 **Note:** You may need to change the location where your computer looks for R. This is found at the top of this script.
 It is currently set for my HPC account.